(Siem Reap, Phnom Penh, Kep)

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-Today, you will get up at 4 AM to head to the temples and enjoy Sunrise at Angkor Wat, then return back to your hotel for breakfast.
+Today, you will get up at 4 AM to head to the temples and enjoy sunrise at Angkor Wat, then return back to your hotel for breakfast.
 After breakfast you will transfer about half an hour outside the city to visit one of the more remote temples, Banteay Srei.
 After touring around this temple with your guide, you will head back towards Siem Reap, and en route you will stop for a quick visit to the Landmine Museum.
 This museum was opened in 1997 by Aki Ra, a former child soldier, and proceeds go toward clearing landmines across Cambodia.
-It is a safe and educational place to learn about the impact that these devices have had on Cambodia, and what is being done to rid the country of their threat.
+It's a safe and educational place to learn about the impact that these devices have had on Cambodia, and what is being done to rid the country of their threat.
 Transfer back to the city for lunch in a local restaurant.
-After lunch, head to one of Siem Reap's lively local markets where you can buy small gifts to bring along on your next visit, to one of the schools for local orphaned children near Wat Bo.
-Play with the children, tour the facilities, sit in on a lesson, and interact with the local community here along with your guide, in an experience that is sure to offer some inspiring insight into the Khmer people.
-In the later afternoon transfer back to your hotel in Siem Reap. ***A portion of the tour cost will be donated to both the Landmine Museum and Orphanage, of course, further donations are welcome!
+After lunch, head to one of Siem Reap's lively local markets where you can buy small gifts to bring along to one of the schools for local orphaned children near Wat Bo.
+Play with the children, tour the facilities, sit in on a lesson, and interact with the local community along with your guide.
+Later in the afternoon, transfer back to your hotel in Siem Reap. ***A portion of the tour cost will be donated to both the Landmine Museum and Orphanage, of course, further donations are welcome!

-You will be picked up from your hotel or the airport where you will be taken on a sightseeing tour.
-Enjoy a half day tour visiting the South Gate of Angkor Thom, Bayon temple complex by Tuk Tuk.
-After the tour you will be transferred back to the hotel or to the airport.
+You will be picked up from your hotel and taken on a sightseeing tour.
+Enjoy a half day tour visiting the South Gate of Angkor Thom and Bayon temple complex by Tuk Tuk.
+After the tour you will be transferred back to your hotel.

 As part of your temple touring today, you will ride between South Gate and Bayon by elephant!

-Early in the morning, around 7AM, you will be picked up by your local guide and driven the 5-6 hours from Siem Reap to Phnom Penh.
-Along the way, you will stop by Naga Bridge and then head onward to visit Sambo Prei Kuk Temple complex.
-We will visit Prasat Tor, Prasat Yeah Puon and Prasat Sambor.
+Transfer from Siem Reap to Phnom Penh with a private vehicle and English speaking guide.
+Along the way, you will stop by Naga Bridge and then visit Sambor Prei Kuk Temple complex.
+Sambo Prei Kuk is a collection of 7th century temple ruins located in Kompong Thom Province.
+It consists of dozens of impressive brick prasats in semi-cleared jungle, many displaying excellent examples of early Khmer art.
+You will visit Prasat Tor, Prasat Yeah Puon, and Prasat Sambor.
 Spend 3 hours visiting these temples, which date to the pre-Angkor period, and are some of the oldest remaining in Cambodia.
-Enjoy a Khmer lunch at a local restaurant.
-Continue your drive toward Phnom Penh, stopping at a local rice paddy, and tasting local seasonal fruit at Skun Market.
+Lunch will be at a local restaurant.
+After lunch you will stop at rice field and a local seasonal fruit market before continuing to Phnom Penh.

 Raffles Hotel Le Royal is the premier hotel in Phnom Penh, a hotel with those rare attributes of history and style.
 First established in 1929 and later reopened in 1997.
 After a careful restoration and refurbishment program by Raffles International, Raffles Hotel Le Royal is Phnom Penh’s premier hotel with historical style and charm.
 The grand hotel fulfils all the requirements of a modern world-class hotel with its facilities and amenities, but imparts an old-world charm through its style and decor, which is elegant yet comfortable, classic yet casual.
 Ideally located, it is within easy access of the city's attractions such as the Royal Palace, Central Market, Russian Market and the National Artifacts Museum.
 Come experience this magnificent hotel in the vibrant city of Phnom Penh.